xArm: The robot arm that costs less than two iPhones

 It uses internal sensors, cameras, and an AI system to adjust for the variables.

-User can set up the programmable desktop-sized arm could be set up and start performing basic tasks in 10 minutes.
+You can set up the programmable desktop-sized arm and have it perform basic tasks in 10 minutes.

 The arm features a modular design.
-It allows users to customize and add accessories to fit what they need.
+It allows users to customize and add accessories.

 However, if you need to do some heavy lifting, the xArm does have a lower weight limit.
 The xArm 7 could only lift a payload of 7.7 pounds with a reach of 27.2 inches.

-The overall quality of the xArm signifies a possible tend of introducing smaller manufacturers and service industries to automation.
+The overall quality of the xArm signifies a possible trend of automation for smaller manufacturers and service industries.

 According to a study done by McKinsey & Company by 2030, 800 million workers could be replaced with available technology.
 Automation can move 30 percent of the global workforce away from manufacturing.